 by John Wolfstone

-This series is written in support of the Kickstarter campaign HEALING OF LOVE: Sex, Partnership & the Village — examining new models of love in community for the 21st century.
+This series is written in support of the Kickstarter campaign for the forthcoming Visionary Documentary, LOVE SCHOOL— examining new models of love in community for the 21st century.
 Please watch the pitch and contribute.

 “Love isn’t there to make us happy.
 I believe it exists to show us how much we can endure.” — Herman Hesse